alvinCh1988/Java-Training/Day4/README.md

 Before compiling, you need to create a Maven project.
 --

-open cmd and cd to the current project directory And enter the following instructions in order to build Maven Project
+### open cmd and cd to the current project directory And enter the following instructions in order to build Maven Project ###

-  <h2>mvn package</h2>
+mvn package

-cd target  And type
+### cd target  And type ###

-  <h2>java -cp Day4-1.0-SNAPSHOT.jar idv.Day4.SortFactoryDemo C:\source-file.txt</h2>
+java -cp Day4-1.0-SNAPSHOT.jar idv.Day4.SortFactoryDemo `C:\source-file.txt